jumpnow/jumpnowtek-site/_posts/2017-02-16-Running-Qt5-Apps-Over-VNC.md

 I haven't found any official Qt documentation on usage.

-I did find this github repo [github.com/pigshell/qtbase][pigshell] and at least the size arguments you can pass to the plugin described in that [README][pigshell-readme] work.
-I didn't try any others.
+At least the *size* argument to the plugin seems to work the same as Qt4 so I'm using that.

 To test I'm using a small Qt Widgets app [tspress][tspress] that I use for troubleshooting touchscreens.